eXascaleInfolab/bench-vldb20/Algorithms/README.md

     - Just below, add the name `ZeroImp` to the array `ListAlgorithms` and to the array `"ListAlgorithmsMulticolumn`(if your algorithm is capable of imputing values in multiple time series).

-- The editing part is done!
-We will run ZeroImpute using 1 scenario and 1 dataset.
+- Rebuild the code and execute ZeroImpute using 1 scenario and 1 dataset.
 Use your short name `zeroimp` as an argument for `-alg` command.

 ```bash
 msbuild TestingFramework.sln